Freedom of Information Act (United States): 1982 Executive Order limiting the FOIA

 The outcry from the effect that the Reagan Order had on FOIA requests was a factor in leading President Clinton to dramatically alter the criteria in 1995.

 1986 Omnibus Anti-Drug Abuse Act amendments to the FOIA

 The FOIA amendments were a small part of the bipartisan Anti-Drug Abuse Act of 1986.
 Congress amended FOIA to address the fees charged by different categories of requesters and the scope of access to law enforcement and national security records.
 The amendments are not referenced in the congressional reports on the Act, so the floor statements provide an indication of Congressional intent.

 1995–99 expansion

-Between 1995 and 1999, President Clinton issued executive directives (and amendments to the directives) that allowed the release of previously classified national security documents more than 25 years old and of historical interest, as part of the FOIA.
+Between 1995 and 1999, President Bill Clinton issued executive directives (and amendments to the directives) that allowed the release of previously classified national security documents more than 25 years old and of historical interest, as part of the FOIA.
 This release of information allowed many previously publicly unknown details about the Cold War and other historical events to be discussed openly.